dbmcclain/Lisp-Actors/README.md

 * An Actors version of one-element-per-Actor, which I connote by Spread-Actor Tables.
 This one has the highest degree of concurrency of the three variations.
 In a multi-key modification to the table, you have to queue up additional requests for modification while one is already under way.
 Lookups can continue during the modification, but we have to guard against the concurrent READ-MODIFY-WRITE - without resorting to locks.
 This provides an example of lock-free concurrent-safe READ-MODIFY-WRITE algorithms for Actors.

 * An Actor version that uses a multi-level FP-pure ALIST.
 This is logically atomic for every operation and no need to write special concurrent access code as we did for the Spead-Actor tables.
 There is no concurrency happening during any table modification operation.
+All intermediate modifications are performed with function calls, not Actor SEND.

 * An Actor version that uses a multi-level FP-pure Red-Black Tree.
 This has the same atomic semantics as our multi-level ALIST tables.
 The only difference, apart from morphology, is that while multi-level ALIST tables permit entries with duplicate keying (prepending the duplicates), our Red-Black Trees only allow one element per key, so ADD-ITEM is the same as REPLACE-ITEM.
 Again, this has no concurrency during the table modification operations.